pedrofdzl/pedrofdzl/README.md

 - ⚡ Fun fact: ...
 -->

-<p>I'm a Computer Science Engineering student on my third semester at ITESM.
-I like to learn new things and to implement them on my personal projects.</p>
+<p>I'm a Computer Science Engineering student on my fourth semester at ITESM.
+I like to learn new things and to implement them on my personal projects and possible internships to come :).</p>

 - 🔭 I’m currently working on Genguin Physics
 - 💬 Ask me about anything